Out of Sight (novel)

 Out of Sight is a 1996 crime fiction novel by Elmore Leonard.

 Plot

 Jack Foley, a "gentleman bank robber," arranges a break-out from a Florida jail.
-The plan is interrupted by shotgun toting Federal Marshal Karen Sisco.
+The plan is interrupted by shotgun-toting Federal Marshal Karen Sisco.
 The pair end up in the trunk of the getaway car, where they find they have a mutual interest: classic Hollywood movies.

-Movie adaptation
+Film adaptation

 The novel was adapted to a 1998 movie of the same name directed by Steven Soderbergh, starring George Clooney as Foley and Jennifer Lopez as Sisco.
-In 2003-04, an ABC-TV series followed, Karen Sisco, starring Carla Gugino as Sisco.
+In 2003–04, an ABC-TV series followed, Karen Sisco, starring Carla Gugino as Sisco.

 Foley's character returned in Leonard's 2009 novel, Road Dogs.